rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

 Are you a service-objects-for-all person?
 Then you might feel better writing service objects rather than form objects.
-Or if you are writing an API, software teams usually tend to avoid this pattern given that it is hardly coupled to the view.

 If you work with Java, well you don't want to use this.